 I am pretty in love with mango's.
 The best mango I have had in somewhat…

-I was going back and forth on what recipe to share for my release date and as I was skimming through all the food photos, I quickly fell in love with my fruit rose tart all over again.
+I was going back and forth on what recipe to share for my release date and as I was skimming through all the food photos, I quickly fell in love with my fruit rose tart (or galette) all over again.

 The fruit rose tart is so easy to whip up, that yes, you can even make this on a weeknight.
 The dough is a dream to make and doesn’t require any kneading, just a quick whiz in a food processor.
 Then add your favorite fruit and bake away.